 There are several things to consider when buying a filter, including size, convenience, lifespan, pore size, flow rate, and price.
 Size may not be an issue if you primarily use a filter around your home in times of crisis.
 If you have a family that will rely on the filter, lifespan and flow rate will be important.
 Pore size needs will differ depending on your water source and local environment.

-In order to choose the best survival water filtration system, let’s briefly look at the types of filter processes that you may encounter:
+To choose the best survival water filtration system, let’s briefly look at the types of filter processes that you may encounter:

 Depending on your situation, survival is sometimes a lazy man’s game.
 In comes the gravity filter.
 This filter consists of a dirty water reservoir, an inline filter, and a clean water reservoir.

-Straw and bottle style filters are often a great choice for a bug out bag and are some of the best survival water filters there are.
+Straw and bottle-style filters are often a great choice for a bug-out bag.

-These are the only treatment system that requires power but as long as you have batteries and the bulb lasts, you can treat water without concern for capacity.
-They are somewhat limited in the amount they can treat at once but treatment only takes about 90 seconds.
+These are the only treatment system that requires power, but as long as you have batteries and the bulb lasts, you can treat water without concern for capacity.
+They are somewhat limited in the amount they can treat at once, but treatment only takes about 90 seconds.
 Just ensure you have decent water to start with.

 That answer will depend on your local environment and your personal needs.
-If you plan to carry the filter on long treks, the lighter filters like a straw or squeeze filter may be your best bet.
-If you are treating water for multiple people, a gravity or pump filter may be the choice for you.
+If you plan to carry the filter on long treks, lighter filters may be your best bet, like a straw or squeeze filter.
+If you are treating water for multiple people, a gravity or pump filter may be your choice.

 Except for the UV option, none treat for viruses.
-In North America, waterborne viruses are very rare but in other parts of the world, they can be a concern.
+In North America, waterborne viruses are very rare, but in other parts of the world, they can be a concern.
 Perhaps combining a UV filter with another system may be your best bet.
 And remember, when the water is suspect, boil it!

 Sawyer Mini Water Filtration System